MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-vdi.md

 You can onboard VDI machines using a single entry or multiple entries for each machine.
 The following steps will guide you through onboarding VDI machines and will highlight steps for single and multiple entries.

 >[!WARNING]
-> For environments where there are low resource configurations, the VDI boot proceedure might slow the Windows Defender ATP sensor onboarding.
+> For environments where there are low resource configurations, the VDI boot proceedure might slow the Microsoft Defender ATP sensor onboarding.

 1. Open the VDI configuration package .zip file (*WindowsDefenderATPOnboardingPackage.zip*) that you downloaded from the service onboarding wizard.
 You can also get the package from [Windows Defender Security Center](https://securitycenter.windows.com/):